ArbenKqiku/arbenkqiku.github.io/_pages/about.md

 I am a digital marketer, data scientist and polyglot.

-I help our clients achieve their goals through digital marketing.
+I help clients achieve their goals through digital marketing.
 Here is what I do:

 * Develop custom digital marketing strategies (Which channels?
 Which messages?
 Which ad formats?
 Which tactics?
 Which audiences?)
 * Implement digital marketing campaigns by using various channels (SEA, Display, Shopping, YouTube, Facebook, Instagram, LinkedIn), in 4 languages (English, German, French & Italian) and by using several ad formats (dynamic ads, lead ads, collections, videos, etc.).